Planned And Logical Sequence Of Teaching Reading

 Day Focus Activity Assessment

 Mon Step 1: Phonemic Awareness “Sound Hunt” scavenger hunt: locate words with target phonemes in a short story.
-Quick oral quiz on identified phonemes.
-Because of that,
+Now, Quick oral quiz on identified phonemes.

 Tue Step 2: Decoding Phonics drilling with decodable texts; student reads aloud in small groups.
 Teacher notes decoding accuracy.

 Wed Step 3: Vocabulary Mini‑lesson on “photosynthesis”; students create a word map.
-Exit ticket: define the word and use it in a sentence.
-Worth adding:
+Now, Exit ticket: define the word and use it in a sentence.
+On top of that,

 Thu Step 4: Fluency Repeated reading of the same paragraph; record speed and accuracy.
-Even so, Compare current speed to baseline.
-Also,
+Compare current speed to baseline.
+Practically speaking,

 Fri Step 5: Comprehension Reciprocal teaching session; students ask and answer questions about the paragraph.
 Peer‑graded comprehension worksheet.